zavalab/ADAM_Documentation/dashboard_p_graph.md

 <img src="Pictures\nutrient_pol\process_graph.png">

 <p>
     In this example, raw manure can go through solid-liquid separation (SLS) technology or P Release technology.
 SLS produces two intermediate products, the solid component can be further processed into pellets while the liquid component can go through P release technology to generate phosphorus.
+The P release technology can take in raw manure, liquid manure, or solid manure and produces Phosphorus.
 </p>

 <h2>Waste to Energy Example</h2>